XEonAX/ANXRPG/README.md

 | Zeta (Berserker) | High Risk DPS | 90 | +5 | Very High ATK, Low DEF |

 ## 🤝 Contributing
-This project is in active development (Phases 1-5 complete, 36% done).
-The core systems are established and ready for expansion.
+This project is in active development (Phases 1-6 complete, 43% done).
+The core combat system is now functional and ready for enemy system implementation.
 Contributions are welcome!

 ---